aniruddha-adhikary/ideas/README.md

 ## Finance

 - 🏦 **Exchange Rate Aggregator**: This would aggregate exchange rates from across the internet, and allow users to find the cheapest money-exchange options for buying Foreign Currency.
+(Yes these already exist but not good enough for ASEAN and South Asia)

 ## Language and Input